 Focus on Youth and Children

 Children's Ministry Reboot.
 In 2019, the Christian Education Committee underwent a huge effort to reimagine our children’s ministry.
-This involved everything from new Sunday School curriculum, to retreats and workshops, to new milestones to celebrate our children’s growth in Christ.
+This involved everything from a new Sunday School curriculum to new milestones to celebrate our children’s growth in Christ.
+We planned retreats and workshops for families to provide support for parents at key moments in their child's development.
 We remodeled the Kingdom Kids room and created a Family Room.
 The committee and staff worked hard to make it all happen.
-With COVID-19, some of our efforts have been adjusted, but we are still focused on the new vision for our children's ministry.
+As we emerge from the pandemic, we are prepared to bring all these great ideas to life

 Become More Generationally Diverse